rajan-lama/super-ai-engine/readme.txt

 == Disclaimer ==

 Super AI Engine is a plugin that helps you to connect your websites to AI services.
 You need your own API keys and must follow the rules set by the AI service you choose.
-For OpenAI, check their [Terms of Service](https://openai.com/terms/) and [Privacy Policy](https://openai.com/privacy/).
+For OpenAI, check their [Terms of Service](https://ai.google.dev/gemini-api/terms, https://openai.com/terms/) and [Privacy Policy](https://ai.google.dev/gemini-api/docs/usage-policies, https://openai.com/privacy/).
 It is also important to check your usage on the [OpenAI website](https://platform.openai.com/usage) for accurate information.
 Please do so with other services as well.

 The developer of AI Engine and related parties are not responsible for any issues or losses caused by using the plugin or AI-generated content.
 You should talk to a legal expert and follow the laws and regulations of your country.
 AI Engine does only store data on your own server, and it is your responsibility to keep it safe.
 AI Engine's full disclaimer is [here](https://rithemes.com/super-ai-engine/disclaimer/).

 == Compatibility ==

 Please be aware that there may be conflicts with certain caching or performance plugins, such as SiteGround Optimizer and Ninja Firewall.
-To prevent any issues, ensure that AI Engine is excluded from these plugins.
+To prevent any issues, ensure that Super AI Engine is excluded from these plugins.

 == Frequently Asked Questions ==